yesitsfebreeze/UnityFlow/README.md

 Here you can set the global settings needed to run a dedicated server.

 # Actions (Scripts/FlowActions)
-To create new actions you can use the asset menu (rightclick -> Flow -> Add FlowAction) Actions are automatically indexed by the script, so no need for registering them.
+To create new actions you can use the asset menu (rightclick -> Flow -> Add FlowAction).
+Actions are automatically indexed by the script, so no need for registering them.

 An action consists of 4 components: